oaojfr/Project-NOW/CONTRIBUTING.md

-# Contributing to GeForce Infinity
+# Contributing to Project NOW

 First off, thank you for taking the time to contribute!
-This document outlines how to get started with contributing to **GeForce Infinity**, along with the standards and approval process required.
+This document outlines how to get started with contributing to **Project NOW**, along with the standards and approval process required.

 ---